 The M of N capability is based on Shamir's threshold scheme.
-The cryptographic module splits the randomly-generated authentication data into "N" pieces, known as splits, and stores each split on a PED Key.
+The cryptographic module splits the randomlygenerated authentication data into "N" pieces, known as splits, and stores each split on a PED Key.
 Any "M" of these "N" splits must be transmitted to the cryptographic module by inserting the corresponding PED Keys into the Luna PED in order to reconstruct the original secret.

-2.5 Physical Security
+2.4 Physical Security

 The Luna cryptographic module is a multi-chip embedded module as defined by FIPS PUB 140-2 section 4.5.
 The module is enclosed in a strong metal enclosure that provides tamper-evidence.
 Any tampering that might compromise a module's security is detectable by visual inspection of the physical integrity of a module.
 The HSM Security Officer should perform a visual inspection of the module at regular intervals.
+Within the metal enclosure, a hard opaque epoxy covers the circuitry of the cryptographic module.
+Attempts to remove this epoxy will cause sufficient damage to the cryptographic module so that it is rendered inoperable.